aximilli1212/peterhdd.github.io/_posts/2019-11-30-building-a-docker-container.md

 - `RUN`, which is used to execute commands when building the image
 - `ADD`, copies new files, directories or remote file URLs from <src> and adds them to the filesystem of the image
 - `ENV`, sets the environment variable
-- `CMD`, which is used for executing commands when building a new container
+- `CMD [“executable”, “arg1”, “arg2”]`, which is used for executing commands when building a new container, which can be overridden by passing arguments in `docker run`
-- `ENTRYPOINT`, allows you to configure a container that will run as an executable
+- `ENTRYPOINT [“executable”, “arg1”, “arg2”]`, allows you to configure a container that will run as an executable, which cannot be overridden.
 - `VOLUME`, creates a directory mount point to access and store persistent data
 - `COPY`, copies files and directories to the container
 - `ARG`, defines a variable to pass to Docker at build-time